kyleboas/tacticsjournal.com/_posts/2024/03/2024-03-18-why-did-liverpool-get-this-much-space-in-transition-against-manchester-united.md

 It has to be an instruction from the coach.
 Erik Ten Hag never looked upset with the amount of space being offered.
 Looked planned.

+> *Clarification, March 18, 2024:* It has been revealed after the game on March 18th that Erik Ten Hag was frustrated at the amount of space afforded to Szoboszlai on the counter:
+>
+> "Maybe after a free kick, Ten Hag was imploring his defenders to stay high, and they dropped and he slapped his hands together in frustration which led to Szoboszlai having a lot of space in midfield to run through" - [Laurie Whitwell on Talk of the Devils](https://x.com/everydaymufc22/status/1769797741020942482?s=46&t=YC8lQJTh43E_mBQW40Ct2g)

 <figure>
     <img src="https://i.imgur.com/n6aQmNk.jpeg">
     <figcaption>Figure 2.1 - Space between the back line and second line.</figcaption>